SalomePlatform/adao/doc/en/theory.rst

 .. index:: single: Bayesian estimation
 .. index:: single: optimal interpolation
 .. index:: single: mathematical regularization
+.. index:: single: regularization methods
 .. index:: single: data smoothing

-To get more information about all the data assimilation techniques, the reader can consult introductory documents like [Argaud09]_, on-line training courses or lectures like [Bouttier99]_ and [Bocquet04]_ (along with other materials coming from geosciences applications), or general documents like [Talagrand97]_, [Tarantola87]_, [Kalnay03]_, [Ide97]_ and [WikipediaDA]_.
+To get more information about the data assimilation techniques, the reader can consult introductory documents like [Argaud09]_, on-line training courses or lectures like [Bouttier99]_ and [Bocquet04]_ (along with other materials coming from geosciences applications), or general documents like [Talagrand97]_, [Tarantola87]_, [Kalnay03]_, [Ide97]_ and [WikipediaDA]_.

 Note that data assimilation is not restricted to meteorology or geo-sciences, but is widely used in other scientific domains.
 There are several fields in science and technology where the effective use of observed but incomplete data is crucial.

 Some aspects of data assimilation are also known as *state estimation*, *parameter estimation*, *inverse problems*, *Bayesian estimation*, *optimal